Revisiting the monster hit that tore up the box office and . . . Meh.

 It wasn’t all bad.
-Don’t get me wrong.
 I was just a little disappointed.
-The hype certainly not helping.
-The opening didn’t things going.
+The opening didn’t get things going.
 Of course, the Jurassic films always had that slow burning build up before the dinos would inevitably break free or unleash mayhem.

 BUT it didn’t help that the characters were so cliched and uninteresting.
 Nick Robinson and Ty Simpkins’ divorce stricken brothers were irritating beyond relief.

-Judy Greer was reduced to another minor and meaningless supporting role as their mum (Did she not learn from Tomorrowland?).
-Thankfully she was able to deliver the best line of the film; “Remember.
+Judy Greer was reduced to another minor and meaningless supporting role as their mum.
+However, her only contribution; the best line of the film; “Remember.
 If something chases you.
 RUN!”

-Vincent D’Onofrio did his best with his character Hoskins.
-BUT the problem is that it’s all been done to death before with Ingen.
-It really was the same old guff.
+Vincent D’Onofrio was wasted as Hoskins.
+He did his best BUT it’s all been done to death with Ingen.
+It really was the same old predictable guff.
 We had all the backstabbing and hidden agendas in The Lost World.
-No twists.
-Too predictable and dull.
+Dull.

-And for some reason, he is the only helicopter pilot on the whole island.
+And for some reason, he was the only helicopter pilot on the whole island.
 Seriously?
 All those soldiers, weapons and dinosaurs.
 No pilots.
-Times must be hard.
+Talk about squeezing pennies.

 I feared with the overindulgence of CGI in films these days that the dinos would fail to reach the levels that Stan Winston had delivered.
-When Jurassic World was first unveiled, the iconic John Williams score blaring from the surround speakers, that excitement from my inner fan boy still buzzed.
+When Jurassic World was first unveiled, the iconic John Williams score blared through the speakers, that excitement from my inner fan boy still buzzed.

 BUT once the score had subsided, I realised how rubbish the layout of Jurassic World actually looked.
 I’m not sure whether writer/director Colin Trevorrow was making a statement at how corporate involvement can ruin every aspect.
 If so, then fair play.
 If not, then the set designers need a little talking too.
 It looked like a cheap Dino Disneyland.